open-innovations/northumbria-culture-connect/pipelines/culture-landscape/README.md

 3. Attempt a full fuzzy match of the corrected list of unmatched entries with the reference list.

 This is currently only implemented in full for Companies House data.

+### Stage 3

+Stage 3 creates the output file, combining the corrected names of the matched companies with the list of companies and charity names.
+This creates a list of funded organisations derived from the funding sources.

+# Known issues to fix

+- Shortlist contains individual names.
+These should be surpressed in the final list.